jnozzi/cocoadev.com/markdown/CFHost.md

-General/CFHost allows you to asynchronously resolve a name or address without the main thread blocking.
-General/CFNetwork will spawn the thread for you in the background and fire a notification back to the main thread once it acquires the information.
+CFHost allows you to asynchronously resolve a name or address without the main thread blocking.
+CFNetwork will spawn the thread for you in the background and fire a notification back to the main thread once it acquires the information.

--(void)connectTo: (General/NSString *)address {
+-(void)connectTo: (NSString *)address {
     BOOL success = NO;

-    General/CFHostClientContext hostContext;
+    CFHostClientContext hostContext;

     hostContext.version = 0;
     hostContext.info = self;